seevsk/album-list/README.md

 # album-list

-Genera codificación utilizando las APIs de forma adecuada, permitiendo dotar de interactividad y dinamismo a las páginas web creadas.
+Se genera codificación utilizando las APIs de forma adecuada, permitiendo dotar de interactividad y dinamismo a las páginas web creadas.
 It generates coding using the APIs in an appropriate way, allowing interactivity and dynamism to be provided to the web pages created.

 Contenido: